FIX94/Nintendont/README.md

         * R -> half R press (0x7F)
         * Home -> Start (if `LI_NOEXIT` is used)
         * Select -> Z
+* LI_ANALOG_SHOULDER_FULL: simulates a full analog L/R press on the Classic Controller whenever a digital (full) press is detected

 To build on Windows, you might need to set the "windows" variable so the build process can find zip.exe: